-The winner of the NBA Rookie of the Year award doesn’t receive a prize per se.
-In recognition of their accomplishment, the winner is awarded the Eddie Gottlieb Trophy.
+The winner of the NBA Rookie of the Year Award doesn’t directly receive a prize.
+In commemoration of their accomplishment, the Rookie of the Year is awarded the Eddie Gottlieb Trophy.
 In terms of cash incentives or bonuses, there are none.

 Is the NBA Rookie of the Year Determined by Fan Vote?